Full rank presentations and nilpotent groups: structure, Diophantine problem, and genericity: Nilpotent groups given by full rank presentations

-Recall that the Smith normal form of $M(A, R)$ can be obtained by successively adding or subtracting a row of $M(A,R)$ to another different row, or a column to another different column, and by reordering rows and columns.
+On the other hand, recall that the Smith normal form of any integer matrix, in particular $M(A, R)$, can be obtained by successively adding or subtracting a row of $M(A,R)$ to another different row, or a column to another different column, and by reordering rows and columns.
 Of course, this does not change the rank of the matrix.
-We are now going to prove that, for each matrix $M'$ obtained from $M(A,R)$ by applying one of these operations, one may perform Nielsen transformations to $A$ or $R$ (and then rewrite $R$ if needed) so that, for the resulting sets $A', R'$, the matrix $M(A', R')$ is precisely $M'$.
-The lemma follows from this claim and from the observations made in the previous paragraph.
+It is an easy exercise to check that, for each matrix $M'$ obtained from $M(A,R)$ by applying one of these operations, one may perform one Nielsen transformations to $A$ or $R$ so that, for the resulting sets $A', R'$, the matrix $M(A', R')$ is precisely $M'$.
+More concretely, matrix row operations correspond to Nielsen transformations on $R$, and matrix column operations correspond to Nielsen transformations on $A$.
+The lemma then follows from this remark and from the observations made in the previous paragraph. \end{proof}